kongware/ftor/README.md

 ftor teaches you type-directed, functional programming, which includes extremely generalized and language agnostic concepts.
 That means you can use this knowledge with different languages in various scenarios.

-With ftor you develop a good feel for
+With ftor you develop a good feeling for

 * types
 * purity